 - Patrons are responsible for all costs associated with a project regardless of their satisfaction with the results.

-- Failure to self-report material usage and pay for materials will result in suspension of makerspace privileges.
+- Failure to self-report material usage and pay for materials will result in suspension of Makerspace privileges.

 - Payments must be made before the patron may take the project out of the building.